 Situation in Austria

-Results from Austria and the EU show that contamination levels of mercury in food of terrestrial origin, i.e. in plant products and in animal products from terrestrial animals, are very low.
+Results from Austria and the EU show that contamination levels of mercury in food of terrestrial origin, i.e. in plant products and in animal products from land animals, are very low.
 In the majority of these foods, the concentrations of mercury were so low that they could not be measured.
 The situation is different with regard to mercury in fish and seafood: Here, measurable concentrations are present in most cases.
-In fish, 80 to 100 percent of the total mercury is present as methylmercury, in seafood (shrimp, mussels, squid) 50 to 80 percent.
-The remaining mercury is inorganic mercury.
+In fish, 80 to 100 percent of the total mercury is present as methylmercury, while in seafood (shrimp, mussels, squid) 50 to 80 percent of the total mercury is methylmercury and 20 to 50 percent is inorganic mercury.

 Maximum levels for mercury in food

 Furthermore, maximum residue levels for mercury in other foodstuffs are regulated according to the Pesticide Regulation (EC) No. 396/2005.
-On January 18, 2018, new M RLs were published in the Official Journal of the European Union in Regulation (EU) No. 2018/73, which have been valid since February 7, 2018.
+On January 18, 2018, new MRLs were published in the Official Journal of the European Union in Regulation (EU) No. 2018/73, which have been valid since February 7, 2018.
+In Austria, the use of mercury compounds in plant protection products is prohibited (ban on plant protection products containing certain active substances, BGBl.
+II No. 308/2002).

-We investigate mercury in fish and seafood as well as in foods of terrestrial origin such as cereals, fruits, vegetables, dairy products, meat, baby food, sports food and dietary supplements.
-From 2007 to 2015, a total of 1,751 samples of fish and seafood were analyzed for their mercury levels.
-In the case of freshwater fish, the main species analyzed were trout, carp, char and pikeperch, both from domestic waters and imported products.
-Furthermore, exotic freshwater fish such as pangasius and tilapia and popular marine fish such as tuna, cod (codfish), herring, mackerel, sardine, anchovy, plaice, gilthead bream (dorade), halibut, Alaska pollock (Alaska pollack), sea bass, saithe (coalfish), sprat, snapper and butterfish were analyzed.
-Additional focus was on crustaceans (shrimp), aquatic mollusks (squid and mussels), and fish products (fish sticks and surimi).
-In addition, individual samples of more than 30 other fish species were tested.
-The limits were exceeded in seven marine fish.
+We investigate mercury in fish and seafood as well as in foods of terrestrial origin such as cereals, fruits, vegetables, dairy products, meat, baby food and food supplements.
+From 2016 to 2022, a total of 1,099 samples of fish and seafood were analyzed for their mercury levels.
+Among freshwater fish, the main species analyzed were trout, carp, char, catfish and pikeperch, both from domestic waters and imported products.
+Furthermore, exotic freshwater fish such as pangasius and tilapia and popular marine fish such as tuna, cod (codfish), herring, mackerel, sardine, anchovy, plaice, gilthead bream (dorade), halibut, Alaskan pollock (pollack/ saithe/chum), sea bass, and butter mackerel were analyzed.
+In addition, crustaceans (shrimp), aquatic mollusks (squid and mussels), and fish products (canned fish, fish sticks, spreads) were analyzed.

-Overview of mean values of methylmercury in fish from Austrian food surveys from 2007-2015:
+Levels of methylmercury in fish from the 2016-2022 Austrian food surveys:

 Recommendations for sensitive groups of people: